-SEAI published data were sourced to provide energy emissions factors (EF) for the range of fuel/energy sources on a tera joule basis, enabling the subsequent calculation of GHG emissions (Ω_2 equivalents) throughout the entire supply chain.
+In the case of energy balances, the calorific energy content of energy flows from the industrial sectors is calculated on a terra joule basis, having converted monetary values from the I-O tables to kilowatt hours (KWhs) based on commercial and domestic fuel price data (c/kWh) for 2010 (SEAI, 2010).
+KWhs are subsequently converted to tera joules3, where one KWh is the equivalent of 3.6E-6 tera joules.
+The use of tera joules ensures that all quantities of the different energy sources can be aggregated by column and row.
+The Sustainable Energy Authority Ireland (SEAI) published data was sourced to provide energy emissions factors for the range of fuel/energy sources on a tera joule basis, enabling the subsequent calculation of GHG emissions (CO_2 equivalents) throughout the entire supply chain.
 The methodology for calculating energy flows is in line with Beutel (1983) where the IO table is extended to enable the estimation of emissions associated with the direct and indirect energy content of products.